Skip to main content

 Fixed Delivery Days

 "Your flowers arrive every Monday."
-Simple.
-Predictable.
-Much easier to plan than variable days.
-Group your subscriptions by area and you've got efficient routes built in.
+That's it.
+Simple, predictable, far easier to plan than letting everyone choose different days.
+Group your subscription customers by area and you've basically got efficient delivery routes built in without trying.

 Predictable Production